caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *float*, *optional*, *default = 0.3*

     Overlap region for the boxes.
-As a fraction of -nb/--boxes
+As a fraction of number of boxes.

   **mask_tolerance**